Who processes your personal data, why and how?

 - the purposes of the processing for which the personal data are intended as well as the legal basis for the processing;

-- where the processing is based on point (f) of Article 6(1), the legitimate interests pursued by the controller or by a third party;
+- the legitimate interests pursued by the controller or by a third party, if the processing is based on this foundation;

 - the recipients or categories of recipients of the personal data, if any;